Money Resolutions for the New Year | Mydoh

 7. Learn about financial literacy

 Brushing up on financial literacy may sound like a pretty daunting resolution.
 But at its core, it’s teaching your kids and teens how to earn, save, and invest money.
-If you don’t know your Bitcoin from your Dogecoin, the difference between a TFSA and an RRSP, or if your teen has expressed an interest in playing the stock market, 2023 is your year to learn.
+If you don’t know your Bitcoin an EFT, the difference between a TFSA and an RRSP, or if your teen has expressed an interest in playing the stock market, 2024 is your year to learn.
 And it doesn’t have to be boring.
-Share the load and the learning by having different family members research topics and share what they’ve learned (slide shows are optional!).
-Learning about financial topics helps empower kids to make smart choices when they’re older.
+Financial influencers make learning about money more interesting, or pick up a book that breaks down money basics

 Learn more: 8 reasons to teach financial literacy to kids and teens